danst0/Portfolio/README.md

 Todos
 =====
-* How to integrate current scripts into django? --> done
+* Add graph function for stocks/portfolio/profitability
-* Give update view a few informations
+* Give update view a few informations more
-* Write tests for aliases --> done
 * How to display multiple information at once (__str__)
-* App Design
- * Switch to django for the data model -- > done
 * UI Design
  * Make nice
 * Testing